 US FEMA resumes key disaster prevention program that it canceled last year

-FEMA resumes $1 billion grant program with new rules shifting more responsibility to states and prioritizing impoverished communities, following a federal judge's order.
+FEMA reinstates $1 billion BRIC grant program with new rules covering fiscal years 2024-2025, aiming to support disaster preparedness while shifting more responsibility to states.

 - The Federal Emergency Management Agency resumed a $1 billion resilience grant program to help states, local governments, territories, and tribes take on preparedness projects against natural hazards after a federal judge ordered FEMA to restore the program following a lawsuit by 22 Democratic-led states.